IMAT1912/IMAT1912/lab_01/lab_01.md

 cd /path/to/IMAT1912-labs/lab_01
 ```

-> your path will be different, depending on swhere you have created the `IMAT1912-labs` folder.
+> your path will be different, depending on where you have created the `IMAT1912-labs` folder.

 We can execute the programme like this: